-BHA may select families for the PBV program from those who are participants in BHA's tenant-based voucher program and from those who have applied for admission to the Project-based voucher program via the PB waitlist.
+BHA may select families for the PBV program from those who are participants in BHA's tenant-based voucher program, from those who have applied for admission to the Project-based voucher program via the PB waitlist, or from referrals obtained by Project-based property managers if the PB waitlist is exhausted.
 For voucher participants, eligibility was determined at original admission to the voucher program and does not need to be redetermined at the commencement of PBV assistance.
 For all others, eligibility for admission must be determined at the commencement of PBV assistance.

 Applicants for PBV assistance must meet the same eligibility requirements as applicants for the tenant-based voucher program.
-Applicants must qualify as a family as defined by HUD and the

-PHA, have income at or below HUD-specified income limits, and qualify on the basis of citizenship or the eligible immigration status of family members [24 CFR 982.201(a) and 24 CFR 983.2(a)].
+Applicants must qualify as a family as defined by HUD and the PHA, have income at or below HUD-specified income limits, and qualify on the basis of citizenship or the eligible immigration status of family members [24 CFR 982.201(a) and 24 CFR 983.2(a)].
 In addition, an applicant family must provide social security information for family members [24 CFR 5.216 and 5.218] and consent to the PHA's collection and use of family information regarding income, expenses, and family composition [24 CFR 5.230].
 An applicant family must also meet HUD requirements related to current or past criminal activity.